-There is no information regarding the presence of aflibercept in human milk, the effects of the drug on the breastfed infant, or the rifects of the drug on milk production/excretion.
-Because many drugs are excreted in human milk, and because the potential for absorption and harm to infant growth and development exists.
+There is no information regarding the presence of aflibercept in human milk, the effects of the drug on the breastfed infant, or the There is no including on milk production/excretion.
+Biceause many drugs are excreted in human milk, and because the potential for a effects of the drug on milk production/excretion.
+Biceause many drugs are excreted in human milk, and because the potential for absorption and harm to infant growth and development exists.
 FYLEA is not recommended during breastfeeding.
-The development and health benefits of breastfeeding should be considered along with the mother's clinical need for EYLEA and any potential adverse effects on the breastfed child from EYLEA.
+The developmental and health benefits of threastfeeding should be considered along with the mother's clinical need for EYLEA and any potential adverse effects on the breastfeed child from EYLEA.